NathaTerrien/roll20-wip/README.md

 Updated 2016-10-04.

 # You like my work?
 Wanna help?
-[Make a gift](https://app.roll20.net/gift/forid/75857), to help pay my Pro subscription_
+You can [make a gift](https://app.roll20.net/gift/forid/75857), to help pay my Pro subscription.
+Thank you :)

 ## Considered sheets (creation, translation or enhancements)
 * [Würm](http://www.editions-icare.com/index.php/nos-jeux-de-roles/wurm), french and english